commercetools/merchant-center-application-kit/packages/jest-preset-mc-app/README.md

   jest-enzyme
 ```

+> NOTE that the `@wojtekmaj/enzyme-adapter-react-17` is not the official supported package by Enzyme.
+Follow the progress on [this PR](https://github.com/enzymejs/enzyme/pull/2430) to know when the official adapter is going to be released.

 2. In your Jest config, instead of importing the preset `@commercetools-frontend/jest-preset-mc-app` you need to import `@commercetools-frontend/jest-preset-mc-app/enzyme/jest-preset-for-enzyme-17.js`

 For example: